Spirou42/metaPixel/Software/README.md

 #Software
+Here, you'll find a basic description on how the metaPixel Software can be build and how the Software works.

 ## Building
 The metaPixel Software uses the Arduino build environment, Teensyduino to add Teensy 3.1 support and a couple of third party libraries.